Natnael772/pshare/README.md

 # Description

-- Our project is image sharing and social media platform.
+- This image sharing and social media platform.
   It is designed to enable storing and sharing of images across the internet.

 - Users will have their own account.